CIPHER MACHINES AND CRYPTOLOGY

 Home

 The unprocessed readable information is called plaintext or plain data.
 The process of making the information unreadable is called encryption or enciphering.
 The result of encryption is a ciphertext or cryptogram.
 Reversing this process and retrieving the original readable information is called decryption or deciphering.
-An algorithm or so-called cipher is used to encrypt or decrypt information.
+To encrypt or decrypt information, an algorithm, the so-called cipher, is applied.

-How a cryptographic algorithm works, is controlled by a secret key, sometimes called password or passphrase (on crypto machines, the key is the setting of the machine).
+How a cryptographic algorithm works, is controlled by a secret key, sometimes called password or passphrase.
+On crypto machines, the key is the setting or key stetting of the machine.
 The key is known only to those who are authorized to read the information.
-Without knowing the key, it should be impossible to reverse the encryption process, or the time required to reverse the process should take so much time that the information has become useless.
+Without knowing the key, it should be impossible to reverse the encryption process, or the time required to reverse the process should take so much time that the decrypted information has become obsolete or useless.

 A Brief History Top